Geothermal Pools and Hot Springs on the Golden Circle: Which One Should You Choose?

 How to Choose the Right Hot Spring

-Choose Secret Lagoon, Fontana, or Laugarás Lagoon if you want:
+Choose Secret Lagoon if you want:

 • easy access

-• full facilities
+• spa facilities

-• a comfortable experience
+• a quieter lagoon experience

 Choose Hrunalaug if you want:

-• a quiet and simple setting
+• a natural setting

 • fewer crowds